 Here you will find useful information about your School’s student representation system.

 First of all, let us introduce you to your School Representatives.
 Each School has two School Reps whose role is to listen to you and bring any issues you raise to the relevant staff and committee meetings, such as the Student-Staff Liaison Committee or your School Council.
-In Divinity, the Undergraduate School Representative is Euan Meston.
-Feel free to get in touch with Euan if you feel that you have something important to say to the School!
+In Divinity, the Undergraduate School Representative is Euan Meston and the Postgraduate School Representative is Stephen Dolan.
+Feel free to get in touch with Euan or Stephen if you feel that you have something important to say to the School!
 Your School also contains Class Representatives who work very closely with the School Representative, EUSA and the staff to ensure you make the most out of your courses.
 Potential areas Class Reps may engage with are issues with feedback, course content, and suitability of assessment.

 The School Council is a democratic structure and forum that enables you to take a proactive approach to your student life.
 It is a way for you and your coursemates to voice your opinions about what is going on in your School, and you are entitled to bring up issues and ideas that you consider relevant to the student experience in these meetings.
 You can ask your School Representatives to talk on behalf of you, or you can speak for yourself and count on their help to bring these issues forward and support you.
 They take place at least once a semester, so keep an eye out for updates from your Reps and don’t forget to attend – the more students that show up, the better!
 Last year the School Representatives held a very active School Council with a good attendance rate.
 The focus for the year was mainly on the students’ request to maintain Rainy Hall as a hot food cafe.

 Edinburgh University Students' Association is a charity (SC015800) and a company limited by guarantee (SC429897) registered in Scotland.

 Registered Office: Potterrow, 5/2 Bristo Square, Edinburgh, EH8 9AL